LLNL/conduit/src/docs/sphinx/tutorial_python.rst

 This short tutorial provides Python examples that demonstrate the Conduit's Core API.
 Conduit's unit tests (*src/tests/{library_name}/python*) also provide a rich set of examples for Conduit's Core API and additional libraries.
+Ascent's Tutorial also provides a brief `intro to Conduit basics <https://ascent.readthedocs.io/en/latest/Tutorial_Intro_Conduit_Basics.html>`_ with C++ and Python examples.

 .. toctree::